andrasq/node-qerror/README.md

 error handler hook for fatal signals

 `qerror` provides an easy to use hook to install a shutdown handler on receipt of fatal signals.
+Runs the `qerror.handler` function before exiting, letting the app flush logs and clean up before exiting.
 Catches SIGINT, SIGTERM, SIGHUP and uncaught exceptions, invokes the handler, and rethrows them as errors.

     var qerror = require('qerror');
     qerror.timeout = 30000;